CengizArslan/lab2forMobileDev/README.md

-# My First React Native App - CPAN 213
+# My First React Native App Continued - CPAN 213

 #### Description
 This is my first React Native application created for the CPAN 213 course.